sufianadnan/ML-Model-Selection/readme.md

 ## Repository Structure

-The repository is organized into separate Python scripts for each task, following the instructions provided in the lab document.
+The repository is organized into separate Python scripts for each task, following the instructions provided in the project document.
 Here is a breakdown of the files and their purposes:

-- `lab5a.py`: Script for Task 1, which splits the dataset into test and reduced datasets.
+- `task1_split_dataset.py`: Script for Task 1, which splits the dataset into test and reduced datasets.

-- `lab5b.py`: Script for Task 2, which performs feature selection and cross-validation using different methods.
+- `task2_feature_selection.py`: Script for Task 2, which performs feature selection and cross-validation using different methods.

-- `lab5c.py`: Script for Task 3, which selects the best model and performs cross-validation for each model.
+- `task3_model_selection.py`: Script for Task 3, which selects the best model and performs cross-validation for each model.

-- `lab5d1.py`: Script for Task 4, part 1, which moves selected samples to a separate folder for live classification.
+- `task4a_move_samples.py`: Script for Task 4, part 1, which moves selected samples to a separate folder for live classification.

-- `lab5d2.py`: Script for Task 4, part 2, which trains the classifier, saves the model, and prepares it for live classification.
+- `task4b_train_classifier.py`: Script for Task 4, part 2, which trains the classifier, saves the model, and prepares it for live classification.

-- `detector.py`: Script for live classification, utilizing the saved model to classify live files.
+- `live_classification.py`: Script for live classification, utilizing the saved model to classify live files.

-- `lab5d3.py`: Script for Task 4, part 3, which evaluates the performance of the model on live files and generates classification reports and plots.
+- `task4c_evaluation_and_plots.py`: Script for Task 4, part 3, which evaluates the performance of the model on live files and generates classification reports and plots.

 - `requirements.txt`: Lists the required Python packages for this project.